 His Excellency Don Felipe, the 13-year-old (at the time) grandson of King Juan Carlos I of Spain and fifth in line to the Spanish throne, accidentally shot himself in the foot in April 2012, to the amusement of the Spanish and world press.

-Former US VP Dick Cheney's infamous hunting accident where he shot someone else in the face.
+Former US VP Dick Cheney's infamous hunting accident where he shot attorney Harry Whittington in the face.

 The notorious incident where famous Hungarian singer Jimmy Zámbó accidentally shot himself in the head while drunk and fooling around with his gun during a New Year's celebration.
 He even removed the magazine to show it was safe - forgetting that it was semi-automatic and already had a bullet chambered.